A causal fused lasso for interpretable heterogeneous treatment effects estimation: Theory

 and

 respectively, with $\tilde{g}$ as defined in Assumption \ref{as7}.
 Then we write

 set $\kappa_j := \vert \mathcal{K}_j\vert $ for $j = \{1,\ldots,n\}$, and

-and require that $\kappa_{\max} \,=\, O_{ \mathrm{pr} }(\overline{\kappa}_n)$, where $\overline{\kappa}_n$ is a deterministic sequence. \end{assumption}
+and require that $\kappa_{\max} \,=\, O_{ \mathbb{P} }(\overline{\kappa}_n)$, where $\overline{\kappa}_n$ is a deterministic sequence. \end{assumption}

-Assumption \ref{as6.3} states that order statistics of the prognostic score at the samples are not drastically different from the order statistics of the scores based on the surrogare prognostic score.
+Assumption \ref{as6.3} allows to quantify the discrepancy between the order statistics of the prognostic score at the samples and the corresponding order statistics based on the surrogate prognostic score.
 The following remark further clarifies this.

 \begin{remark} Notice that $\kappa_j$ can be thought as the number of units that have different relative orderings in the rankings induced by $\sigma$ and $\tilde{\sigma}$.
 In addition, notice that the parameter $\overline{\kappa}_n$ gives an upper bound on the entries of the vector $(\kappa_1,\ldots,\kappa_n)$.
 In fact, $\overline{\kappa}_n$ can be thought as an $\ell_{\infty}$ version of the Kendall-Tau distance between the permutations $\sigma^{-1}$ and $\tilde{ \sigma}^{-1}$.
 Such Kendall-Tau distance is given as $ \sum_{j=1}^{n}\kappa_j$ (see \cite{kumar2010generalized} for an overview).
 Readers can also consider cases in which $\tilde{g}$ and $g$ induce the same ordering.
 In such cases, $\overline{\kappa}_n $ can be taken as zero. \end{remark}